 An excellent example of character development is Freddie, MailChimp’s cartoon mascot; he pops up throughout all their marketing strategies.
 Why a chimpanzee?
 Who knows, but it brings an element of light-heartedness and fun to the otherwise often mundane world of email marketing.

 Of course, at no time will you copy someone’s design; at this stage, you’re just using them for ideas.

 Sketch Out Your Story

-It's time to sketch a design of your soon-to-be logo.
-Don't worry if you're not an artist, this is all about seeing it for the first time and testing out your ideas.
+It’s time to sketch a design for your soon-to-be logo.
+Don’t worry if you’re not an artist, this is all about seeing it for the first time and testing out your ideas.